jake-knerr/js-style-guide/README.md

 #### A file's purpose should be clear from the filename alone.

+Do not make the filename longer than necessary.

 > Why?
 Since filenames in IDE tabs do not display the additional context of the folders that contain the file or the code within the file, a filename should be easy for the reader to quickly identify the file.

 ```